 What are your profit goals?

 The bottom-line.
+This is one of the most pressing business goals for many small business owners.
 Perhaps you are looking to distribute more profit to owners and/or you want to build the cash reserves of the business for an acquisition?
 Some businesses (think early-stage tech businesses) may be ambivalent to profit as they ramp up sales, assuming they are well-funded through investment.
 Again, these strategies take careful planning (e.g. tax mitigation) but are dependent on your business goals.

 What are your efficiency goals?